Welcome to my site! My name is Sean Ronkoske.

 You are an emotional seller.

 But deals get done on logic, not emotion.

 Both parties are aligned in their interest, assuming they are both reasonable & fair.

-Money could be 1 reason… but if you find the RIGHT buyer, it never is the problem.
+Money could be 1 reason… but if you find the RIGHT buyer, it rarely IS the problem.

-And there are other possibilities, but what REALLY boils down to is emotion.
+And there are other possibilities, but what it REALLY boils down to is emotion.

 Either the buyer gets emotional, the seller gets emotional, or both.

 So…. just like in real life outside of Real Estate, a counselor is needed.

 You could hire a therapist to help you process your FSBO and make sure you are making good choices…